tnguyen496/GBA-BrickBreaker/main/README.md

 Use the arrow keys to move the paddle and always to keep track of the ball and not letting it touch the bottom of the game.You will have 3 lives to break all the bricks without touching the bottom.
 If you break all the bricks and still have lives, then you win!

 ### Note:
-If there no lives left, you lose!
+If there is no lives left, you lose!

 ### Hint:
 Use RESET button to Reset Game